-Our current sales and marketing organization consists of two employees, our Chief Commercial Officer and our Vice President of Marketing.
+Our current sales and marketing organization consists of four employees, including our Chief Commercial Officer.
 To achieve commercial success for any product for which we obtain marketing approval, we will need to build a significantly more robust sales and marketing organization.
 We do not currently have any infrastructure for the sales, marketing, or distribution of any product, and the cost of establishing and maintaining such an organization may exceed the cost-effectiveness of doing so.
 In order to market any product that may be approved, we must build our sales, distribution, marketing, managerial and other nontechnical capabilities or make arrangements with third parties to perform these services.